infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Powershell RAT** python based backdoor that uses Gmail to exfiltrate data as an e-mail attachment. https://github.com/Viralmaniar/Powershell-RAT

 ## Misc
+### Wireless Networks
+* **Wifiphisher** is a security tool that performs Wi-Fi automatic association attacks to force wireless clients to unknowingly connect to an attacker-controlled Access Point. https://github.com/wifiphisher/wifiphisher
+* **Evilginx** is a man-in-the-middle attack framework used for phishing credentials and session cookies of any web service. https://github.com/kgretzky/evilginx
+* **mana** toolkit for wifi rogue AP attacks and MitM. https://github.com/sensepost/mana
 ### Embedded & Peripheral Devices Hacking
 * **magspoof** a portable device that can spoof/emulate any magnetic stripe, credit card or hotel card "wirelessly", even on standard magstripe (non-NFC/RFID) readers. https://github.com/samyk/magspoof
 * **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealth as possible. https://github.com/secgroundzero/warberry